rduk/projectewalleyt/README.md

 docker run -p 5000:5000 -i -t walleyt
 Then you can access the end points as discussed above

-# If we had unlimited budget we would have:
+# If we had more than 24hrs in a day we could:
-- Used *Serializers/Marshmallow* for incoming and outgoing data
+- Use *Serializers/Marshmallow* for incoming and outgoing data
-- Used *Blueprints/Namespace* to decouple all sub features
+- Use *Blueprints/Namespace* to decouple all sub features
 - Increased the test coverage
 - Used JWT to tokenize the authentication process
+- Use swagger to add all the swag around API documentation

 ### Would like to propose these features to increase the fan base of our product.
 - Introduce referral programs and reward both the existing customer who referred and new customer with some rewards.
 - Offer cashback or discounts to encourage our loyal customers to use us more and more
-- Introduce multi currency/cross border payment system
+- Introduce multi-currency/cross border payment system
 - Tie up with various banks and integrate their service so that a customer's accounts in various other banks consolidate under one umbrella and let him access all his account using our app/service